thoo0224/EFCore.GenericRepository/README.md

 	collection.AddRepository<Entity>()
 		// Optional for if you don't want to save changes when the repository gets disposed.
 		.WithSaveChangesOnDispose(false);

+	// You can also create your own implementation of the Repository Factory the Repository itself and registere it like this, collection.AddRepository<Entity, RepositoryImplementation>();
+	// or
+	collection.AddRepository<Entity, FactoryImplementation, RepositoryImplementation>();
 }

 private readonly IRepositoryFactory<Entity, Repository<Entity>> _factory;